TrashPandaCode/reports/pmpt-bv-final/chapters/experiments.typ

   === Grad-CAM Visualization

   Gradient-weighted Class Activation Mapping (Grad-CAM) @selvarajuGradCAMVisualExplanations2016 provides interpretable visualizations of which regions in input images contribute most significantly to RT60 predictions.
 This technique leverages gradients flowing into the final convolutional layer to generate localization maps highlighting important visual features.
 In our acoustic estimation context, Grad-CAM reveals whether the model appropriately focuses on acoustically relevant features such as room geometry, surface materials, and furnishing density.
 This interpretability is crucial for validating that the model learns meaningful acoustic-visual correlations rather than spurious dataset artifacts.
+An example Grad-CAM visualization is shown in @grad_cam_example, where the model's attention is directed towards the absorbers, which are critical for reverberation characteristics.

   #figure(caption: [Grad-CAM example], image("../images/gradcam_combined_img4.png"))<grad_cam_example>